Edward Elgar: Early years

-Edward Elgar was born in the small village of Lower Broadheath, outside Worcester, England, on 2 June 1857.
+Edward Elgar was born in the small village of Lower Broadheath, near Worcester, England, on 2 June 1857.
 His father, William Henry Elgar (1821–1906), was raised in Dover and had been apprenticed to a London music publisher.
 In 1841 William moved to Worcester, where he worked as a piano tuner and set up a shop selling sheet music and musical instruments.
 In 1848 he married Ann Greening (1822–1902), daughter of a farm worker.

 Edward was the fourth of their seven children.
 Ann Elgar had converted to Roman Catholicism shortly before Edward's birth, and he was baptised and brought up as a Roman Catholic, to the disapproval of his father.
 William Elgar was a violinist of professional standard and held the post of organist of St George's Roman Catholic Church, Worcester, from 1846 to 1885.
 At his instigation, masses by Cherubini and Hummel were first heard at the Three Choirs Festival by the orchestra in which he played the violin.

 All the Elgar children received a musical upbringing.
 By the age of eight, Elgar was taking piano and violin lessons, and his father, who tuned the pianos at many grand houses in Worcestershire, would sometimes take him along, giving him the chance to display his skill to important local figures.

 Elgar's mother was interested in the arts and encouraged his musical development.
 He inherited from her a discerning taste for literature and a passionate love of the countryside.
 His friend and biographer W. H. "Billy" Reed wrote that Elgar's early surroundings had an influence that "permeated all his work and gave to his whole life that subtle but none the less true and sturdy English quality".
 He began composing at an early age; for a play written and acted by the Elgar children when he was about ten, he wrote music that forty years later he rearranged with only minor changes and orchestrated as the suites titled The Wand of Youth.

 Until he was fifteen, Elgar received a general education at Littleton (now Lyttleton) House school, near Worcester.
 His only formal musical training beyond piano and violin lessons from local teachers consisted of more advanced violin studies with Adolf Pollitzer, during brief visits to London in 1877–78.
 Elgar said, "my first music was learnt in the Cathedral ... from books borrowed from the music library, when I was eight, nine or ten."
 He worked through manuals of instruction on organ playing and read every book he could find on the theory of music.
 He later said that he had been most helped by Hubert Parry's articles in the Grove Dictionary of Music and Musicians.